 Contact us for more information

-We provide services to help adults of any age who are unable to make their own critical life decisions due to incapacity or disability.
+Jewish Family & Children’s Services provides advocacy and guardianship services to people of any age who are unable to make their own critical life decisions due to incapacity or disability.

 Through our guardianship program, we advocate for clients deemed incapacitated by the Probate Court.
 Once the court determines a person is in need of a guardian, we can assume the role of legal guardian.